Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 ## News

-* **2024-01-10:** The GitHub code, video demos, video tutorial and relavant papers for our autonomous UAV framework are released.
-The author will actively maintain and update this repo!
+* **2024-01-10:** The GitHub code, video demos, video tutorials and relavant papers for our autonomous UAV framework are released.
+The authors will actively maintain and update this repo!

 ## Table of Contents
 1. [The Autonomy Modules Introduction](#I-The-Autonomy-Modules-Introduction)